spelunky-fyi/Spel2-Soundbank-Tool/README.md

 Tool created by Luigi Auriemma https://aluigi.altervista.org/quickbms.htm Files extractor and reimporter, archives and file formats parser, advanced tool for reverse engineers and power users, and much more.

-The "FSB5.bms" script used to extract the .fsb files from the soundbank was downloaded from the ZenHAX forum (Official QuickBMS support).
+The "FSB5.bms" script used to extract the .fsb files from the Soundbank was downloaded from the ZenHAX forum (Official QuickBMS support).

 •	fsb_aud_extr